anuzzzzz/UoA-NLP-Multi-Label-Emotion-Classification/README.md

 Go to the "Get Started" tab on the CodaBench site, and click on the "Files" sub-tab.
-You should see a button to download the training and validation (dev) data for the task.
+You should see a button to download the training and validation (info-557-2025spr-PUBLIC-train_dev ; referred to below as just 'dev') data for the task.
 Download and unzip that data into your cloned repository directory.

 Please **do NOT commit the data to the repository**.

-When the test phase of the competition (Test Phase) begins, you may return to the "Files" tab to download the unlabeled test data for the task.
+When the test phase of the competition (Test Phase) begins, you may return to the "Files" tab to download the unlabeled test data for the task (info-557-2025spr-PUBLIC-test); this will not be available until the test phase.

 # Write your code